 - It is used to prevent migraine headaches.

-- If your child has any of these health problems: Bowel block or ulcers in the stomach or bowels
+- If your child has any of these health problems: Bowel block, or inflammation or ulcers in the GI (gastrointestinal) tract.

 - If your child has a rare hereditary health problem like glucose-galactose malabsorption, fructose intolerance, or sucrase-isomaltase deficiency.